dtr-kalfer/burauenbiblio/README.md

 ![Homepage](./readme_assets/deweydecimalchart.webp "BurauenBiblio Homepage")

-The **Top 30 DDC Stats** feature provides an at-a-glance analysis of the library’s collection by visualizing the number of copies per Dewey Decimal Classification (DDC) category.
-A utility is included which allows creation of DDC table needed to make a graph tally (Number of Copies VS. DDC code).
+The **Top 30 DDC Stats** feature provides an analysis of the library’s collection by visualizing the **number of copies per Dewey Decimal Classification (DDC) category**.
+A utility is included which allows creation of DDC table needed to make a graph (Number of Copies VS. DDC code).
 The DDC utility requires a certain amount of catalogued books using DDC to get a meaningful chart.

 The graph tally helps:
 - Identify which classes/discipline dominate the collection.